YiTaoMa/HotDesking/README.md

   MODIFY IT.
 It is all down AUTOMATICALLY!
 - (IMPORTANT!)
 So, For function: "Admin can manually change the Whitelist".
 It is actually changing the Seat table ( Seats that is locked down) in the database instead of the Whitelist table in the database.

+#### Unit Tests Notes:

+- Model Unit Test: Employee ID: 77777 & 77778 & 88888 & 11111 used for test
+    - DO NOT MODIFY THIS ACCOUNT RELATED BOOKING INFORMATION!!
+    - If changed, Tests will fail.
+    - If changed some of Locked down seats, tests will also fail in some cases.
+- If Modify Seat Table, related tests will fail.
+(Like Test seat 6 is lock down if you unlock it, test will fail.)
+- Unlock seat 2,5 and lockdown seat 2,5 not impact other bookings as we don't have bookings for seat 2 and 5 but if lock down seat 1,3,4,6 will delete all bookings & whitelist records related to these seats.

 #### What steps need to be taken?